 Meet.
 Record.
 Share.

 Explain Everything works works as an interactive whiteboard and is able to create visually engaging presentations.
 It uses touch screen technology and has an infinite canvas.
 The app allows the user to add new and existing media (including video, images, PDFs,) annotations, and text to create visual stories.
-It is also possible to record the screen throughout all processes.
-This is an ideal option for educators who like to use a flipped classroom model as screencasts can be easily created and shared.
+This is an ideal option for educators who like to use a flipped classroom model.
 The technology is modern, easy to use and accessible on all tablets and devices.

 There is a free trial forever, which has limited features or Explain Everything costs £22/year for 5 users.